 Foster easier exchange of Earth observation and related data and information to meet the requirements of users and data providers; and

-Foster the development of information best practices and services that use space borne Earth observation data.
+Foster the development of best practices related to the exploitation space borne Earth observation data.

-To achieve these goals, WGISS will:
+To achieve these objectives, WGISS will:

-WGISS will in particular e responsive to the CEOS-endorsed GEO requirements and will maintain regular contact with the chair of CEOS SIT (Strategic Implementation Team) who has the overall responsibility for the day to day interaction with GEO and its subsidiary committees and secretariat as delegated by the CEOS chair.
+Be responsive to the CEOS-endorsed GEO requirements and will maintain regular contact with the chair of CEOS SIT (Strategic Implementation Team) who has the overall responsibility for the day to day interaction with GEO and its subsidiary committees and secretariat as delegated by the CEOS chair.

 Foster global interconnectivity and interoperability of Earth observation and related data and information systems and services.